VikieVik/Arduino-Dragino-LoRa-Sensor-Node/README.md

 ### LoRa Gateway

-LoRa devices send data to internet like reguler cellphone devices They also need an intermediate device that accepts their sensor data and relay it to a cloud(also known as network server eg: [TheThingsNetwork](https://www.thethingsnetwork.org/))
+LoRa devices send data to internet like regular cellphone devices They also need an intermediate device that accepts their sensor data and relay it to a cloud(also known as network server eg: [TheThingsNetwork](https://www.thethingsnetwork.org/))

 **This guide assumes you either have TheThingsNetwork LoRa gateway coverage in your area that you can